tpgmartin/inm432_cw2/report/report.md

 * Running the provided source code using CloudML
 * Modifying the original source code to run with a custom GPU configuration
-* Exploring the effect of dropout to training
+* Exploring the effect of dropout on training performance

 The data examined in this coursework are from a [flowers](https://github.com/GoogleCloudPlatform/cloudml-samples/tree/master/flowers) and [coastlines](https://codelabs.developers.google.com/codelabs/scd-coastline/index.html?index=..%2F..cloud-quest-scientific-data#0) dataset.
 Both datasets contain image files with classes.
 However, the number of rows is much larger in the coastlines dataset compared to the flowers dataset: 10,533 individual rows to 3,670 respectively.
 The number of classes also differs between the two datasets: The coastlines dataset contains 18 classes, compared to 5 in the flowers dataset.